keysight-eggplant/eggplant-github-action/README.md

 ### `testConfigID`
-**[Required if testConfigName is not given]**  The ID of the Eggplant DAI test configuration that you want to run, e.g. `09c48b7d-fc5b-481d-af80-fcffad5d9587`. **
+**[Required if testConfigName is not given]**  The ID of the Eggplant DAI test configuration that you want to run, e.g. `389fee3e-9d6b-43e6-b31e-f1d379f27cdf`.
-<br />Test configuration ID can be obtain by go to test config > look for a particular test config > test config id can be obtain from url.
+<br />Test configuration ID can be obtained by go to `Test Config > Look for a particular test config > Test config id can be obtain from url`.
 ![image](https://user-images.githubusercontent.com/103989779/199636740-57d4bfd2-3c94-449c-b2d5-597d69d2f03e.png)
 <br />
-Alternatively, use [testConfigName](#testconfigname) and remove this input if any.
+Alternatively, use [testConfigName](#testconfigname) and remove this input.

 ### `testConfigName`
-**[Required if testConfigID is not given]** The name of the test config that you want to run.
+**[Required if testConfigID is not given]** The name of the Eggplant DAI test configuration that you want to run.
 <br />Must provide ***one*** of the following supporting arguments:

 - ### `modelName`
 DAI model name for the specified test configuration.
-(Use this argument if only testConfigName are provided)
+(Use this argument if only testConfigName is provided)

 - ### `suiteName`
 DAI suite name for the specified test configuration.
-(Use this argument if only testConfigName are provided)
+(Use this argument if only testConfigName is provided)

 ### `clientID`
 **[Required]** The client ID to use to authenticate with the Eggplant DAI server.